rtbrick/bngblaster/docsrc/sources/access/l2bsa.rst

 as the intermediate agent functionality.

 The BNG Blaster A10NSP interface emulates such a layer two provider interface.
-This interface type accepts all DHCPv4 and PPPoE sessions received to verify forwarding and header enrichment.
+This interface type accepts all DHCPv4 and PPPoE sessions were received to verify forwarding and header enrichment.

 .. note::
     It is also planned to emulate a lightweight DHCPv6 server